Will Data Science in Healthcare Overcome Its Many Roadblocks?

 Machine Learning Approaches

-In theory, machine learning can solve its own problems in this respect96.
-In July 2020, new research into federated learning proposed a system where multiple institutions contribute data 'blindly' into machine learning models97.
+In theory, machine learning can solve its own problems in this respect.
+In July 2020, new research into federated learning proposed a system where multiple institutions contribute data 'blindly' into machine learning models.
 Under this approach, all participants benefit from the entirety of the results without gaining access to the other contributing databases.

 Federated learning